 Kozhukattai with thengai pooranam along with step by step pictures and video.
 Kozhukattai is the favourite sweet dish of Pillayar hence commonly made and offered for Pillayar on Pillayar Chaturthi.
-Kozhukattai recipe with step by step cooking pictures with video are posted here for your easy understanding and reference.
+Kolukattai Recipe with step by step cooking pictures with video are posted here for your easy understanding and reference.

 Kozhukattai or Kolukattai is a popular South Indian sweet dumpling made with rice with coconut jaggery filling.
 It is usually associated with Ganesh Chaturthi festival.
 It is had often as an evening snack in Indian homes.

 Kozhukattai is made by steaming rice flour dough stuffed with a filling of jaggery & coconut.
 The filling is called thengai poornam.
 It is shaped with a mould or with hand.
 Firstly we make the filling, secondly the rice flour dough, thirdly they are shaped and finally steamed.

 - Rice flour : See Kozhukattai Maavu Recipe for making Kozhukattai Maavu.
 Two methods of preparing it is posted there.
 However, if you are not finding time, instant readymade flours are easily available these days in stores so you can use them too.
 But make sure to roast well and sieve it once to ensure no speck is there then proceed.

 - Coconut : Fresh grated coconut is recommended for this recipe.
 We can use desiccated coconut as well when fresh coconut is not available.

 - Jaggery : Make jaggery syrup by adding water to powdered jaggery.
 Strain the impurities then cook coconut in the prepared jaggery syrup until thick and juicy.